“I think you’ve had excitement enough for today,” Jung-Ho said. “Let’s get on to more mundane matters.”

 Barry sat on his cot and assessed his surroundings.

 It was all pretty spartan, by North American, Western European, or Japanese standards.
 But it was livable.
-Barry had never been in the U.S. Army, but he imagined that these conditions were not far from what a new enlistee might have in boot camp.
+Barry had never been in the U.S. Army; but he imagined that these conditions were not far removed from what a new enlistee might encounter in boot camp.
+Probably no worse.

-These accommodations, basic as they were, were no doubt better than what the average citizen of this country had.
+These accommodations, moreover, were no doubt better than what the average citizen of this country had.
 Jung-Ho had been truthful about that much.

-They wanted to keep him cowed, but they were also perceptive enough to realize that a native of the US—of any normal country, really—would only do so much under conditions of constant abject terror and extreme privation.
+They wanted to keep him cowed, but they were also perceptive enough to realize that a native of the U.S.—of any normal country, really—would only do so much under conditions of constant abject terror and extreme privation.
 At a certain point, an American or a Japanese would simply break down and stop functioning.

 They wanted him to perform at a high level.
 So they would provide him with conditions of relative comfort.
-At the same time, they made clear that any sign of defiance would be met with immediate, brutal retribution.
+At the same time, they made clear that any sign of defiance on his part would be met with immediate, brutal retribution on their part.

 The carrot and the stick.